Hawarden High School

 Hawarden High School (Ysgol Uwchradd Penarlâg) is an English language medium secondary school in Hawarden, Flintshire, Wales.
 It is part of the Flintshire LEA.

 The school traces its history back to 1606 when a single-classroom grammar school was established with £300 left by a local resident named George Ledsham.
 The current building occupying this place was first built in 1898 by local architects Grayson & Ould and W&T Bailey, and was extended throughout its history.
 Located on the same site is a Grade II listed building, the School Library, the former Headmaster's House.

 In 1998, the school completed a £4m extension which provided a new school hall, a sports centre extension, expansion of the Technology department and a new drama studio, as well as numerous other improvements.
 The extension was officially opened by Queen Elizabeth II in March 1998, on her visit to Flintshire.

 In 2007, the school's headmaster, Mr M.C.
 Powell retired after over 25 years of teaching; his role was taken over by Mr R.J.
 Davies, who previously held the role of Headteacher at a secondary school in Wrexham.
+During 2009, as part of a celebration of the bicentennary anniversary of the birth of Victorian era, four times Prime Minister and Hawarden resident, Mr W E Gladstone, Roger Davies gave an interview to local community-heritage volunteer, John Butler.
+This was subsequently published by National Heritage Archive, Peoples Collection Wales.

 The school retained a rating of "Good" in its 2009 Estyn inspection with "Excellent" prospects for future improvement.
 Mr P. Ellis became the Acting Headteacher following the departure of Mr. Davies to an advisory post with Welsh Government.
 Ellis then became Headteacher for two years, and was followed by Mr S. Budgen.

 In 2009, the school launched an investigation after a digitally manipulated video of its teachers dancing circulated online.